By Heron Goh, Associate Director, MustaphaRaj Chartered Accountants

 “In law, a barrister’s chambers or barristers’ chambers are the rooms used by a barrister or a group of barristers.
 The singular refers to the use by a sole practitioner whereas the plural refers to a group of barristers who, while acting as sole practitioners, share costs and expenses for office overheads.
 The concept of barristers’ chambers is commonly thought of as a law firm.” – Source Wikipedia

-Structuring such a Firm will require due care, taking into consideration tax requirements and having an understanding of the equity and dynamics of the business towards its accounting requirements as well as a proper tax compliant plan to be put into place.
+Structuring such a Firm will require due care, taking into consideration tax requirements and having an understanding within the equity and dynamics of the business towards its accounting requirements as well as a proper tax compliant plan to be put into place.

 What is legally perfect by contract, may lead to unnecessary misunderstanding and disastrous tax exposure.
-The issues with a partnership are non-exhaustive and the above is merely a fragment of the issues encountered repeatedly.
+The issues with a partnership are non-exhaustive and the above is merely a fragment of the problems encountered repeatedly.